Hladikes/deno-bot/README.md

 By default, only two "paralell" executions are allowed, but this number can be change with `deno set limit <max limit>` command.
 Also, code which takes more than 5 seconds to run will be killed automatically.
 Feel free to test it yourself. 🤠

+One thing to mention, your code is evaluated as JS by default, but you can use TypeScript if you want, just by writing ts at the beginning of your code.
 ````
 deno ```ts
   console.log("hehe, loop goes brr")